Alexhuszagh/autocom/README.md

 AutoCOM is a modern COM interface library for C++11.
 AutoCOM supports both compile-time interface binding, or use of a dispatcher interface at run-time, with either MSVC or MinGW.

+AutoCOM believes that resource initialization is acqusition.
+The COM interface is initialized on a per-thread basis during object construction, and uninitialized when the last object destructor is called.

 **Compile-Time**

 AutoCOM uses COM's TypeLib interface to generate native C++ headers during compilation, to replace MSVC-only `#import` directives with native C++ headers, compatible for use with COM's QueryInterface.

 **Run-Time**

 AutoCOM uses thread-local reference-counting, C++ variadic templates, and perfect-forwarding to simplify COM's dynamic dispatch model through `IDispatch::Invoke`.
-The COM interface is initialized per-thread prior to COM object creation, and uninitialized when the last object is deleted.
 Variant types are deduced and forwarded to automatically generate dispatch parameters.

 Dynamic-dispatchers never looked so friendly: